wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_SP_FAST_NCT_EXPTMOD

 Enables the faster non-constant time modular exponentation implementation.
+Will only be used for public key operations; not private key operations.

 #### WOLFSSL_SP_INT_NEGATIVE

-Enables negative values to be used.
+Allows multi-precision numbers to be negative.
+(Not required for cryptographic operations.)

 #### WOLFSSL_SP_INT_DIGIT_ALIGN